slideloft/new-docs/glossary/buds.md

 The domain can be any valid RFC 1035 domain name.
 The username is limited to printable UTF-8 with whitespace and the following characters excluded: &lt;\*,&gt;.

 Note that the `@` symbol is allowed in the username.
-This means you can use email addresses in the username of a federated address.
+This means you can use email addresses in the username of a Buds address.
 For example: `maria@gmail.com*Bantu.network`.

 ## Supporting Buds